lombardpress/lombardpress.github.io/_posts/2016-08-25-basel-workshop-report.md

 ![united-data-set-example](/assets/images/2016-08-25-basel-workshop-report/feed.png)

 Once made available, we simply needed to register the address of this feed with SCTA build script, and all of this information becomes available to every other project via the SCTA RDF triple store.
-For example, here is the LombardPress display page for the Author Herveus Natalis.
+For example, here is the LombardPress display page for the author Herveus Natalis.

 ![united-data-set-example](/assets/images/2016-08-25-basel-workshop-report/lbp-name-view.png)

 On the right you can see two different data feeds, one from the RCS database and one from Dbpedia.
 The LombardPress client does not have its own database, instead it queries the public SCTA RDF dataset for the information it needs.
-There it can find aggregated information about an individual author (such as the life events original recorded by the RCS team) or links to information this author in other datasets (such as Dbpedia and the Dbpedia abstract).
+There it can find aggregated information about an individual author (such as the life events original recorded by the RCS team) or links to information about this author in other datasets (such as Dbpedia and the Dbpedia abstract).

 If every research team begins to prioritize data publication as much as html or print publication, this kind of data sharing and re-use can become a reality on a large scale.

-What's more, each research group that contributes information (via an information feed) to the aggregated SCTA dataset can also get new information that enhances its own particular website.
+What's more, each research group that contributes information (via an information feed) to the aggregated SCTA dataset can also get new information that enhances its own particular website or presentational output.
 For example, the RCS dataset is focused on name and manuscript identification.
 But another research group has focused on procuring lists of questions contained within Sentences commentaries.
 For example view, the question list below seen in the LombardPress viewer.

 ![united-data-set-example](/assets/images/2016-08-25-basel-workshop-report/lbp-question-list.png)

-Once the SCTA RDF dataset has recorded the association between the SCTA RDF ID and the ids used in other datasets, the RCS data set can send a request for all of these questions lists and display them in its own viewer, without ever having to recreate this data in its own data store.
+Once the SCTA RDF dataset has recorded the association between the SCTA RDF ID and the ids used in other datasets, the RCS data set can send a request for all of these question lists and display them in its own viewer without ever having to recreate this data in its own data store.
 In the example below, you can see the RCS viewer re-using this same information in its own display.

 ![united-data-set-example](/assets/images/2016-08-25-basel-workshop-report/QQList.png)

-At this stage, this work is a proposal and work in progress.
+At this stage, this work is a proposal and work-in-progress.
 Therefore, we welcome and openly solicit comments and feedback.
 Do you have a related data set?
 We'd love to hear about it and think with your team about we can create an ever deeper connected distributed dataset.